 With Dr. Hoar role-playing a customer with car trouble, Zimmerman asked questions as he attempted to diagnose the problem.

-After determining that a suspension problem was causing the clunk and rattle coming from the rear of Hoar's vehicle, Zimmerman continued to demonstrate his skilled clinical reasoning process by diagnosing—with 100% accuracy—car problems called out by the students.
+After determining that Hoar's vehicle had a suspension problem, Zimmerman continued to demonstrate his skilled clinical reasoning process by diagnosing—with 100% accuracy—car problems called out by the students.

 Hoar followed up by guiding the students' attention to the seven cardinal features of the HPI (History of Present Illness).
-Physicians take a history by asking their patients questions about the location, quality, timing, severity, context, modifying factors, and associated symptoms of their illness—strikingly similar to the questions Zimmerman used to diagnose car problems.
+Physicians question patients about the location, quality, timing, severity, context, modifying factors, and associated symptoms—strikingly similar to questions used to diagnose car problems.

-In August, the first class of 22 medical students started their training in the PURCH Track (Population-based Urban and Rural Community Health) at the new Baystate campus of the University of Massachusetts Medical School.
+In August, the first class of 21 medical students started their training in the PURCH Track (Population-based Urban and Rural Community Health) at the University of Massachusetts Medical School-Baystate.

 The population-based health model shifts a physician's perspective to include the many factors influencing a patient’s health, as well as the health of the entire community.